Madison School of Healthcare FAQ

 (For degree programs) Earn required course credits as a combination of Madison School of Healthcare courses and transfer credits

 Yes.
 All Madison School of Healthcare graduates are invited to attend our annual graduation ceremony in Wilkes-Barre, Pennsylvania.
 The event is festive and filled with camaraderie, where students adorned in caps and gowns receive their diplomas or certificates.
 Family and friends may also attend to celebrate your accomplishment.

 Your diploma or certificate, and transcript will be mailed within 6 weeks of graduation.

 You may request a copy of your Madison School of Healthcare transcript using the Transcript Request Form in your Student Portal or call Student Services at 1-800-957-5412.
-Transcripts are $15.00 for printed and $13.00 for e-transcript.
+Transcripts are $15.00 for either a printed copy or e-transcript.

 Tuition is based on the type of program.
 Career diploma courses list the total tuition for the program.
 Degree programs are priced per semester.
 Associate degree programs are four semesters, so the total program cost is four times the semester tuition.
 Bachelor's degree programs are eight semesters, so the total program cost is eight times the semester tuition.
 The Master's program is three semesters so the total program cost is for three semesters.
 Tuition may vary over time, so check the website for the most current semester tuition costs.